stitchfix/http-api-design/README.md

 Document your error format and the possible error `id`s that clients may encounter.

+##### In Rails

+Possible we could do this with custom rendering/mime type, but likely may need to be helpers and `if` statements in controllers.
+To be investigated.

 #### Show rate limit status

 Rate limit requests from clients to protect the health of the service